 Do you really know what you want to achieve?
 Are you clear about your goals and when you want to achieve them?
 This is an area where particularly people new to business often stumble, not having clearly defined goals or that your goals often drift all over the place.

 The ‘Why‘ is the motivation that drives the whole thing.
 This burning desire is why you get up early in the morning and why you will work late into the evening.
 If the motivation behind the goal is not of sufficient substance, you may vacillate, drift or quit when the going gets tough.
-Without a strong desire not based on whim or passing fancy, it is very likely you won’t go the distance.
-We will spend more time with each of these, goal setting and motivation a bit later.
-But for now, give it some thought.
+Without a strong desire that is not just based on whim or passing fancy, it is very likely you won’t go the distance.
+But give it some thought.
 Why exactly are you in business?
-What are the ultimate end results of your efforts and Why do you want those results?
+What are the ultimate end results of your desire for your efforts and Why do you want those results?

 This is true for the big picture as well as for all the smaller steps that bring you from where you are now, to where you want to be.
 Whatever your goal is.